MadLittleMods/FP-V-GA-Text/README.md

 Changelog:
 ==========

+### 2013-12-15
+ - Bug fix!
+Fixed a problem where text does not appear if you only use 1 text_line module.

 ### 2013-12-9

  - Added a font rom arbiter: This gets rid of the unnecessary font map for every text_line module and frees up board space.